LinxinS97/LinxinS97.github.io/_pages/about.md

 - How can we let LLM/VLMs collaborate safely, efficiently, and effectively to solve real-world problems?

 # 📢 News
+\[12/10/2024\] Two new preprints are released!
+Check [Template Matters: Understanding the Role of Instruction Templates in Multimodal Language Model Evaluation and Training]() and [ProVision: Programmatically Scaling Vision-centric Instruction Data for Multimodal Language Models](https://arxiv.org/pdf/2412.07012) for more details!

 \[05/31/2024\] A new preprint is released.
 Check [Adaptive In-conversation Team Building for Language Model Agents](https://arxiv.org/abs/2405.19425) for more details!

 \[04/10/2024\] <span style="color:red">I will join CS@USC as a PhD student this fall!</span>

-\[11/26/2023\] I completed my first feature contribution to [AutoGen](https://github.com/microsoft/autogen)!
-Check the [AutoBuild's blog](https://microsoft.github.io/autogen/blog/2023/11/26/Agent-AutoBuild/) for more details.

 # 📝 Selected Publications